ishantswami13-crypto/BILLIONAIR-FIRST-PROJECT/README.md

 - Automatic loading of `.env.local` overrides for painless local development.
 - On startup the app creates missing tables and seeds a default shop profile + admin user.
 - Added analytics hooks (GA4 + Mixpanel), plan-aware feature flags, and a `/settings/branding` admin page for GST-ready invoices with logo/signature support.
+- Role-based access with owner/cashier/accountant invites, device session management, and multi-device support.
 - Expense categories now support colour-coded tags, keyword auto-suggestions, and a dedicated analytics breakdown.
 - Inventory heuristics now surface reorder prompts, slow-mover alerts, and high-demand warnings on the analytics dashboard.
+- Payment provider webhooks now land in a reconciliation console with retry controls and manual matching to invoices.
 - AI assistant dashboard for quick Q&A with conversation export.
 - Automated WhatsApp reminders for outstanding credit (udhar) with opt-out controls and manual trigger.
 - Nightly reports now lock the sales ledger until an admin overrides the lock from the settings page.
+- Connect Hub ships a QR signage generator for payment/review links plus printable PDF signage.

 ## Background jobs